-Continuation in the Specialization in Atmospheric Sciences program requires a GPA of at least 2.3 on at least $\star$ 18 in the previous Fall/Winter.
-To graduate in four years, a student needs to complete $\star$ 30 per year.
-Students who extend their programs beyond five years must first obtain the written approval of the Faculty of Science and the Department of Earth and Atmospheric Sciences.

-Graduation requires a GPA of at least 2.3 on the last $\star$ 60 credited to the degree.
+Continuation in the Specialization in Atmospheric Sciences program requires successful completion of at least $\star$ 18 with a minimum 2.3 GPA in the previous Fall/Winter.
+In addition, graduation requires a minimum 2.3 GPA on the last \60 credited to the degree.